published on 22 March 2012

-The name of the island is a matter of dispute amongst historians.
+The naming of the island is a matter of dispute amongst historians.
 One theory suggests that the large quantity of copper deposits on the island gave the name Cyprus, as copper has the Latin name of cuprum (the Latin symbol is Cu).
 Another theory is based on mythology: It proposes that the name was given by the goddess Aphrodite (also known as Kyprida) who was born on the island.

 The Bronze Age (c.
 2500 BCE to 1050 BCE), was both a time of growth and foreign occupation for Cyprus.
 After the end of the war with Troy and due to the Dorian invasion in Greece, the Mycenaean Greeks started permanently settling on the island (c.
 1100 BCE).
 There were ten coastal Mycenaean kingdoms on the island.
 It was then that the Cypriots started feeling more Greek and adopted the Greek language and religion.

 The Persians remained on the island until Alexander the Great conquered the Persian Empire and in doing so freed the island again.
-After Alexanders death in 323 BCE, the island became part of the Ptolemaic Empire during the Hellenistic Period.
+After Alexander's death in 323 BCE, the island became part of the Ptolemaic Empire during the Hellenistic Period.

 Alas, Cyprus' position once more proved to be a curse for the island: The Arabs, in their strategy of encircling the Byzantine Empire, started invading Cyprus, first in 648/9 CE, when Emir Moabia invaded and destroyed the city of Constantia (the capital of Cyprus at the time).
-The same thing happend in 653, 743, 806 and finally 911 CE, until emperor Nikephoros II Phokas reconquered Cyprus for the Byzantine Empire (944-966 CE).
+The same thing happend in 653, 743, 806, and finally 911 CE, until Emperor Nikephoros II Phokas reconquered Cyprus for the Byzantine Empire (944-966 CE).

 Donate and help us!

 We're a non-profit organisation and we need your help!
-This website costs money and research material isn't cheap either.
-We are supported only by our donors.
+This website costs money and we have to buy quality research material to produce great content.
+Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!